yrmvgh/yiufcrawl/FUTURE.md

 For normal mode, one "up" stairs will be taken away once orb is picked up.
 For hard mode, two up stairs will be removed.
 One way upstairs are left in place, still providing more than one way up.

-*************************************
-# Version 1.5
-*************************************

-## More intuitive auto-pickup mechanism

-The current auto-pickup menu and options in the rc file are both not powerful enough to avoid some awkwardness and inconvenience, and also somewhat hard to understand and use for new players.
-The problem is that what I want to autopickup varies based on my character combo and the stage of the game I'm in at the time.
-So I pull up the autopickup menu a few times to set things up.
-That part isn't too bad, but what if I want to pick up any long swords, but leave behind other weapons?
-What if I'm okay with picking up cursed weapons, or what if I'm not?
-There is no way to set that now, so I have to either pick up all weapons, or manually move over to any weapons and pick them up, which causes me to often miss items of value in some cases.
-Or what if you only want to pick up artifact armour, ignoring the rest?

-Maybe instead of the configuration menu, the game can just intelligently respond to what the player does.
-At the beginning, the autopickup system picks everything up.
-The player decides that he doesn't have any use for maces, so he drops the common mace that he has.
-That is automatically removed from the auto-pickup list.
-But branded and unique maces will still be picked up.
-If he then drops a mace of flaming, all maces of flaming are no longer on the auto-pickup list, but artifacts will still be picked up.
-Since all artifacts are unique, dropping an artifact will only take that exact one off of the list, other artifacts will still be picked up.
-Now if you drop an unidentified rare mace, that means you don't want any maces, so none will be picked up in the future.
-Then if you go to manually pick up a mace again, that will change your auto-pickup options too.

-This would probably just be an option: adaptive-autopickup = true  or something like that.

 ## Each rune picked up makes the game harder